-In addition, EMA and national authorities are also assessing the impact of recent tests that found NDMA in some EU batches of Metformin medicines, used for diabetes.
-Further results from tests on Metformin in the EU are being awaited.
-In line with previous advice, patients should continue taking their Metformin medicines as usual.
-The risk of not having adequate diabetes treatment far outweighs possible risks from low levels of nitrosamines.
+In addition, National authorities and EMA are also assessing the effect of recent tests which found NDMA in some EU batches of metformin medicines used for diabetes, and test results on metformin in the EU are being awaited.
+In line with earlier advice patients should continue taking their metformin medicines as usual.

 Lab testing for the analysis of NDMA in metformin